onflow/flow-public-key-indexer/README.md

 <br>Block Pol Interval Sec: number of seconds to wait before checking current block height to determine to run an incremental data load</br>

 `KEYIDX_MAXBLOCKRANGE` default: 1000
-<br>Max Block Range: number of blocks that will trigger a bulk load if services falls behind.</br>
+<br>Max Block Range: number of blocks that will trigger a bulk load if services falls behind.
+If this happens try increasing `Batch Size` parameter to a safe amount and not to trigger max computation error when cadence script is executed.</br>

 ## How to Run
 Since this is a golang service there are many ways to run it.
 Below are two ways to run this service